 Yes, that’s all you need as far as ingredients go.
 Gather those and the rest of your other supplies from the section above, and you’re ready to begin.

 Step 1 – Grind the Coffee Beans

 Insert whole coffee beans into your coffee grinder.
-Adjust the setting so the beans will grind as coarsely as possible, then allow them to grind.
+Adjust the setting to a coarse grind, and allow them to grind.

 No coffee grinder?
 That’s okay.
-You can use a spice grinder to coarsely grind coffee beans for cold brew coffee.
+You can use a spice grinder, or a magic bullet to coarsely grind coffee beans for cold brew coffee.